 Purchasing Semester Permits

-Semester permits are purchased online through the student web portal: MyVCCCD.
-Permits will be delivered by mail to the address provided at the time of purchase.
-Day use passes are $2 and can be purchased at machines located in several parking lots on campus.
-Student semester parking permits are valid only in student lots and can be used on all three campuses.
+Semester virtual permits are purchased online through the student web portal: MyVCCCD.
+Day-use passes are $2 and can be purchased by scanning the QR codes posted on campus or at machines located in several parking lots on campus.
+Student semester virtual parking permits are valid only in student lots and can be used on all three campuses.
 Parking is strictly enforced Monday through Thursday, 7:00 am to 12:00 am, and Friday, 7:00 am to 5:00 pm.

 Students Who Receive Financial Aid